OpenAI partners with Broadcom to design its own AI chips

 OpenAI in recent weeks has announced partnerships with chipmakers Nvidia and AMD that will supply the AI startup with specialized chips for running its AI systems.
 OpenAI has also made big deals with Oracle, CoreWeave and other companies developing the data centers where those chips are housed.

 Many of the deals rely on circular financing, in which the companies are both investing in OpenAI and supplying the world's most valuable startup with technology, fueling concerns about an AI bubble.
-OpenAI doesn't yet turn a profit but says its flagship chatbot now has more than 800 million weekly users.
+OpenAI doesn't yet turn a profit but says its products now have more than 800 million weekly users.

+“What’s real about this announcement is OpenAI’s intention of having its own custom chips,” said analyst Gil Luria, head of technology research at D.A.
+Davidson.
+“The rest is fantastical.
+OpenAI has made, at this point, approaching $1 trillion of commitments, and it’s a company that only has $15 billion of revenue.”

-OpenAI CEO Sam Altman said the work to develop a custom chip began more than a year ago.
+OpenAI CEO Sam Altman said the work with Broadcom to develop a custom chip began about 18 months ago.
+Broadcom also works with other leading AI developers, including tech giants Amazon and Google.

-"Developing our own accelerators adds to the broader ecosystem of partners all building the capacity required to push the frontier of AI to provide benefits to all humanity,” he said in a statement.
+Altman said on a podcast announcing the deal that the computing power made possible through the Broadcom partnership will amount to 10 gigawatts, which he described as “a gigantic amount of computing infrastructure to serve the needs of the world to use advanced intelligence.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.